softlayer/terraform-provider-softlayer/README.md

 ### Setup

-Make sure you have your [_$GOPATH_ environment variable set](https://golang.org/doc/code.html#GOPATH).
+Make sure you have your [_$GOPATH_ environment variable set](https://golang.org/doc/code.html#GOPATH). $GOPATH should be set to the terraform-provider-softlayer directory.

 _$GOPATH/bin_ should also be in your _$PATH_ (e.g. `export PATH=$GOPATH/bin:PATH`).

-Now you need to get the main dependencies.
+To retrieve dependencies run these commands from the root directory of terraform-provider-softlayer.

 To get _softlayer-go_: